 There are a lot of e-commerce vendors out there, and they all claim to be the best.
 There’s no doubt that each one is the best for someone, but the real question is: which e-commerce software is the best for you?
 It all depends on your industry, business size, goals and needs.
-We want to help you find the perfect solution for your business, even if it’s not ours.
+This e-commerce decision-making and software comparison template will help you find the perfect solution for your business, even if it’s not ours.

-Below, you’ll find an overview of the four main types of e-commerce software.
-Once you’ve learned more about each type, you can download the chart to see how they compare on ERP connectivity and integration, maintenance, customer view, online customer access to documentation, order fulfillment process, web store launch process, design and add-on possibilities.
+Below, you’ll find a decision-making template and an overview of the four main types of e-commerce software.
+Once you’ve downloaded and learned more about each type, you can take the test and find out which solution is the best fit for your organization.
+The template also includes a chart comparing solutions on ERP connectivity and integration, maintenance, customer view, online customer access to documentation, order fulfillment process, web store launch process, design, and add-on possibilities.

 ERP Integrated E-Commerce Software